Transgender Student Rights: The Basics

 California's Student Safety and Violence Protection Act of 2000 is an example of a state law designed to protect students not covered by Title IX protections.
 Prior to the enactment of this law, the California Education Code specifically prohibited discrimination and harassment on the basis of sex, ethnicity, race, national origin, religion, color, or disability.
 The new law extended protection to cover sexual orientation and gender identity.

-Ten states (California, Colorado, Illinois, Iowa, Maine, Minnesota, New Jersey, Oregon, Vermont and Washington) as well as the District of Columbia have laws specifically prohibiting gender identity discrimination in public schools and, in some cases, private schools that receive state funding.
-In addition to these states Maryland and North Carolina require that school districts have a policy against harassment and bullying based on a list of characteristics that include gender identity.
+Nineteen states (California, Colorado, Connecticut, Hawai'i, Illinois, Iowa, Maine, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New York, North Dakota, Oregon, Vermont, Virginia, and Washington), as well as the District of Columbia, have laws or interpretations that specifically prohibit gender identity-based discrimination in public schools and, in some cases, private schools that receive state funding.

 Fighting Discrimination and Harassment